-Homesteader Nature Trail is a 1.5 mile lightly trafficked loop trail located near Brandon, SD that features a river and is rated as moderate.
+Homesteader Nature Trail is a 1.5 mile lightly trafficked loop trail located near Brandon, South Dakota that features a river and is rated as moderate.
 The trail is primarily used for hiking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash